Clarifying Shampoo: What Is It, Benefits, And Types

 1. Remove Product Buildup

 Regular shampoos cannot provide thorough cleansing.
-Everyday exposure to dirt, dust, and hair care products causes further buildup on the scalp, making it itchy.
-Using a clarifying shampoo is like hair detox that gives you a clean canvas to start again.
+Everyday exposure to dirt, dust, and hair care products causes further buildup on the scalp, leading to scalp issues and itchiness.
+Using a clarifying shampoo is like a hair detox that gives you a clean canvas to start again.
 It can remove mineral and chlorine buildup caused by hard water and swimming pool water.

 2. Rejuvenate Your Hair